mmbman/Katagiri/1980-05-08-Blue-Cliff-Record-Case-4-Talk-1.md

 > ... whereupon Te Shan shouted, shook out his sleeves, and left.

-This is very interesting, because Kuei Shan didn’t say anything but immediately he started to move toward the whisk; and immediately Te Shan shouted, shook out his sleeves, and left.
+This is very interesting, because Kuei Shan didn’t say anything but immediately he started to move toward the whisk, and immediately Te Shan shouted, shook out his sleeves, and left.

 In this story, let’s imagine Te Shan.
 First, Te Shan went to the [Buddha Hall](glossary#buddha-hall), and he walked back and forth, to the west and east, and he said, “Nothing.”
 “Nothing” means there is nothing in the monastery.
-[He might think,] “I came here to check for something about Kuei Shan.
+[He might be thinking,] “I came here to check for something about Kuei Shan.
 I wanted to know who Kuei Shan is.
 But I already feel from the Buddha’s Teaching Hall that there is nothing, so it’s not necessary to see Kuei Shan.”
 So he left.
 That is really rude. *[He laughs.]* Extraordinary.
 Very rude.

 But on the way to leaving the Zen monastery, he reflected upon himself: “Oh, I was a little bit coarse.
 I should go back to see Kuei Shan with [the correct attitude].”

 And then, as Te Shan saw Kuei Shan sitting there, that is really sort of like a snake sitting there, with its head like this, [looking at Te Shan], and Te Shan just like a frog. *[Laughter.]* *[Unintelligible.]* I can imagine the situation.
 Te Shan really was rude and boasted of himself, “[I am a] Great Zen Master.”
 So he went back, a little bit reflecting on himself, but still, a very “holy” air.

 So immediately there is Kuei Shan sitting there.
 And Te Shan said “Teacher!”
-But when Te Shan said “Teacher!”, already Kuei Shan knows his mind, because Kuei Shan could read Te Shan’s mind through the word “Teacher.”
+But when Te Shan said “Teacher!”, already Kuei Shan knew his mind, because Kuei Shan could read Te Shan’s mind through the word “Teacher.”
 A very holy air there.
 But Kuei Shan didn’t say anything, because it is completely beyond discussion: no matter how long you discuss about that, you cannot correct it, or you cannot accept it, or you cannot handle it.
 So immediately, he tried to take the whisk.

-The *whisk* means daily routine, human daily life.
+*The whisk* means daily routine, human daily life.
 Without daily living, you cannot exist.
 Even [enlightenment](glossary#enlightenment): how can you attain enlightenment?
 Without your body and mind, can you attain enlightenment?
-No way; you cannot.
+No way, you cannot.
 So I tell you very often, enlightenment is just like scenery you can see on the way during travel.
-It’s not something extra, something unusual, which makes you exciting.
+It’s not something *extra*, something unusual, which makes you exciting.
 It is a pretty usual case: when you take a trip, very naturally you can attain enlightenment, you can see the scenery.
-That’s why Kuei Shan knows pretty well that for Te Shan, enlightenment is something special.
-He really hangs on to enlightenment, et cetera; it makes his attitude a very a holy air.
+That’s why Kuei Shan knows pretty well that for Te Shan enlightenment is something special.
+He really hangs on to enlightenment, et cetera; it makes his attitude a very holy air.
 Kuei Shan knows that pretty well, that’s why he immediately picked up his whisk.
 Picking up a whisk is already an answer to Te Shan.

 Te Shan was also not a stupid monk, because he had practiced for many, many years, studying the Zen sutras, et cetera, so he was also very sharp.
 So immediately he shouted, he screamed, because [he thought], “What do you mean, *whisk*?
 What do you mean, *daily living*?
 You should keep your mouth shut!
 Enlightenment is completely beyond daily living or not daily living.”
 It’s sort of a “shut up!”
 So he shouted.